 Who’d screaming run beneath the paws of death,

-They lived in light or only in reprieve.
+If they lived in light or only for a breath.

-They’d writhed and spun within a storm of smoke
+They’d writhed and spun within that storm of smoke

 And stumbled out to light and clearer air,